jobrouter/typo3-data/Documentation/form-finisher.rst

 .. note::
    Only columns that are configured in the :ref:`table link
-   <usage-create-table-link>` are possible.
+   <module-create-table-link>` are possible.
 If a column is used that is not
    defined, an exception is thrown.

    If the value of a form field is an array, like from a multi checkbox, the